istio/enhancements/features/authorization.md

 - [ ] Latency, throughput, and scalability are quantified and documented on istio.io.
+- [X] Stability and Performance tests to test the policies addition and deletion in bulk.

+**Tests**

+- [X] Test all the possible fields from CRD to imporve the test coverage.
+= [X] Test the performance and stabiltity of control plane while applying and deleting the policies in bulk.
+- [X] Fix issues in multicluster scenarios.

 **Bugs**

-- [ ] Feature has no known major issues.
+- [X] Feature has no known major issues.

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [X] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The supportability review panel has reviewed promotion of the feature.
+- [X] The supportability review panel has reviewed promotion of the feature.
-- [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.
+- [X] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.